IvionSauce/blocklist-scripts/README.md

 As the name suggests, `map-idn-conditionally.awk` depends on `idn2` from the [libidn2](https://gitlab.com/libidn/libidn2) project.

 ## Comparisons
 With the set of blocklists I have the number of domains returned by `parse-blocklists.sh` is a little over a million: 1,025,197.
 Running those through a simple `sort -u` lowers it to 750,705 – so we’ve got about 275 thousand straight up duplicates.
-Instead running the full list of domains through `domains-reduce.sh` returns 481,970 domains, so we’ve got another 270 thousand domains that are unneeded when responding with `NXDOMAIN`.
+Instead running the full list of domains through `domains-reduce.sh` returns 481,970 domains - so there are another 270 thousand domains, that are superfluous when responding with `NXDOMAIN`.

 The downside to this is that `domains-reduce.sh` is about 2 to 3 times slower than just `sort -u`.
 But as it is multiple commands in a pipeline some of the commands can run parallel, as each is run in a subshell.
-The actual run time on my machine (Intel i5-3350P and a Crucial SATA SSD) is 60 to 70% slower; 4 to 5 seconds for a little over 1 million domains.
+The actual run time on my machine (Intel i5-3350P, Crucial SATA SSD) is 60 to 70% slower; 4 to 5 seconds for a little over 1 million domains.
 Faster would be better, and analyzing the run time shows that the `sort` command in `domains-reduce.sh` is where the most time is spent.
 Effort should be focused on optimizing that part of the pipeline, the time taken by the rest is negligible.

 ## Copyright and stuff
 I can be short and clear: these scripts are released into the public domain.
 You are free to use, modify, share and not share them in any way you see fit.